-After all, these stars are the most common (80% of all stars) and are relatively close (50 light years away) to Earth (to detect planets at greater distances we would need to use more powerful telescopes which are not yet possible to build).
-Red dwarfs are cooler stars, they produce less than a tenth of the light coming from our sun.
+After all, these stars are the most common (80% of all stars) and are relatively close (50 light-years away) to Earth (to detect planets at greater distances we would need to use more powerful telescopes which are not yet possible to build).
+Red dwarfs are cooler stars and produce less than a tenth of the light coming from our sun.

 So, we have a red dwarf.
 Around it, we have a revolving planet similar to Earth called Aurelia.
 In order for liquid water, an indispensable attribute of carbon life form to exist on its surface, the planet must be located close enough to its star, even much closer than our planet.
 A red dwarf, as we know, is much cooler than the Sun.

-It was previously believed that planets revolving around red dwarfs cannot have life forms present, because one half of the planet would have the atmosphere frozen, and the other half would have the atmosphere evaporated.
+It was previously believed that planets revolving around red dwarfs cannot have life forms present because one half of the planet would have the atmosphere frozen, and the other half would have the atmosphere evaporated.

-Hurricanes and torrential rains occur without stopping.
-However, it could be that an area with warmer and stable climate can exist between the dark and the stormy sides of the planet.
-Here, according to the scientists, life is more than possible.
+Hurricanes and torrential rains would occur without stopping.
+However, it could be that an area with a warmer and stable climate could exist between the dark and the stormy sides of the planet.
+Here, according to scientists, life is more than possible.

-Rivers formed in the stormy zone, would flow in this direction, so there is a huge amount of water reservoirs.
-What kind of life forms can be present here?
+Rivers formed in the stormy zone would flow in this direction, so there would be a huge amount of water reservoirs.

-If we assume that the approximate age of hypothetical Aurelia is 5 billion years, then it can be home to the following forms of life.
-Chief among them are Sting Fans.
-These bizarre creatures resemble plants, but they are actually animals that have learned to catch the daylight.
-They are fighting for a place under the sun, the red dwarf.
+If we assume that the approximate age of hypothetical Aurelia is 5 billion years, then it could be home to the following forms of life.
+Chief among them would be Sting Fans.
+These bizarre creatures would resemble plants, but they would actually be animals that have learned to catch the daylight.
+They would be fighting for a place under the sun, the red dwarf.

-It would also be common for these creatures to have the brain or some type of a computing centre located as close as possible to the sensors.
-Long neck would allow the body to remain motionless while this part of the body will move, hunting for prey.
-Intestines take up a lot of space, but they must be contained in a stable location, at the feet, for example.
+It would also be common for these creatures to have the brain or some type of a computing center located as close as possible to the sensors.
+The long neck would allow the body to remain motionless while this part of the body would move, hunting for prey.
+Intestines would take up a lot of space, but they must be contained in a stable location, at the feet, for example.
 Legs must be long enough to quickly chase the prey.

 Living beings on Earth have chosen the same means of adaptation.
 There are not too many ways to swim or to move, and living creatures in the course of millions of years have adopted similar ways to move.
-According to scientists, it is probably going to be similar on other planets.
+According to scientists, it is probably going to be similar to other planets.
 The same process of evolution would create life forms on Aurelia.